 Often referred to as the turning point in the American Civil War, the Battle of Gettysburg was fought in and around the town of Gettysburg, Pennsylvania, from July 1 to July 3, 1863.

-On the third day of the battle, fighting continued on both flanks, but Lee focused his attention on the center of Meade's line.
-At 3:00 p.m., following two hours of heavy artillery bombardment, approximately 12,500 Confederates, led by Major General George Pickett, Brigadier General J. Johnston Pettigrew, Lewis Armistead, and Major General Isaac R. Trimble, began a frontal assault on Cemetery Ridge--the center of the Federals line.
-At one point during the attack, the Confederates breached the Union line temporarily, but the Northerners were able to recover and repulse Pickett's Charge.
-The Rebels suffered nearly fifty percent casualties during the ill-fated assault.
-On July 4, both Lee and Meade were reluctant to be the aggressors, due to high numbers of casualties from the previous three days.
-Sensing that Meade would not attack, Lee began a retreat back across the Potomac River to Virginia.
-Meade chose not to pursue the retreating Confederates and was severely criticized by President Lincoln for not trying to crush the Army of Northern Virginia when he had the chance.
+On July 3, fighting continued on both flanks, but Lee focused his attention on the center of Meade's line.
+At about 3 p.m., following two hours of heavy artillery bombardment, a force of about 12,500 Grey Coats, led by Major General George Pickett, Brigadier General J. Johnston Pettigrew, and Major General Isaac R. Trimble, began a frontal assault on Cemetery Ridge.
+At one point during the attack, the Confederates breached the Union line temporarily, but the Federals were able to recover and repulse Pickett's Charge.
+The Rebels suffered nearly 50% casualties during the ill-fated assault.

 Ohio units that participated in the Battle of Gettysburg included: